flutter/plugins/packages/google_maps_flutter/README.md

 ### Both

 You can now instantiate a `GoogleMapOverlayController` and use it to configure a `GoogleMapOverlay` widget.
-The GoogleMap view is displayed as an overlay and can be controlled via a `GoogleMapController`:
+Client code will have to change once the plugin stops using platform overlays.

+Once added as an overlay, the map view can be controlled via the `GoogleMapController` property of the overlay controller.
+Client code written against the `GoogleMapController` interface will be unaffected by the change away from platform overlays.

 ```dart
   final GoogleMapOverlayController controller =